Boyfriend denies role in Iowa college student's 2018 slaying

 Klaver said blood found in the trunk matched Tibbetts’ DNA.
 He said an autopsy found that she had been stabbed from seven to 12 times in the chest, ribs, neck, and skull, and that she died from sharp force injuries.

+The jury including three alternates comprises 12 white people and three of Hispanic, Latino or Spanish descent, according to demographic data released Wednesday.
+The case inflamed passions over illegal immigration, after then-President Donald Trump said Bahena Rivera had exploited lax immigration laws to enter the U.S. from Mexico as a teenager.

 Jack, 23 and now an Army sergeant stationed at Fort Bragg in North Carolina, testified that he met Tibbetts at high school and had been dating her for three years.
-He described her as “happy, bubbly, goofy,” saying she liked to have fun and that she would would go for a run most days.
+He described her as “happy, bubbly, goofy,” saying she liked to have fun and that she went running most days.

 On the day she disappeared, Tibbetts was staying at the Brooklyn home where Jack and his older brother Blake Jack lived.
-She had been asked to watch Blake Jack’s dogs while the brothers were out of town that week for work.
+She had been watching Blake Jack’s dogs while the brothers were out of town that week for work.

+Brooklyn hairdresser Kristina Steward testified that she drove past Tibbetts while she was running on a road outside Brooklyn at about 7:45 p.m. on July 18.
+She said she had known Tibbetts for years and her “heart sank” when she learned she was missing the next day.

-The brothers testified that they became concerned after learning on July 19 that Tibbetts had not shown up for work at a daycare, and she was not answering her phone.
-Both returned to Brooklyn to help search for her, before calling police.
+The Jack brothers testified that they became concerned after learning on July 19 that Tibbetts had not shown up for work at a daycare, and she was not answering her phone.
+Both returned to Brooklyn to search for her before calling police.

 On cross-examination, Jack acknowledged he used to have a “short fuse” and would get into fights.
 He said that he had “screwed up” and cheated on Tibbetts once, and that she discovered the relationship after looking through his phone.